archit-soni/Olympics/README.md

 ***Scraper.py*** - Scrapes Wikipedia URLs to save data inside csv files in Data folder.
 Data/Historic is training set data, Data/Original is test set data of 2020 Olympics

 ***CountryFix.py*** - Renames defunct countries and other minor format unifications

+***Probability.py*** - Calculates probabilities of a country winning a gold, silver and bronze medal in each discipline separately using training set.
+Formula used is (avail-1)\*(m/Tm) + t/T + (1/206) which roughly translates to (gold/silver/bronze available medals in 2020 - 1)\*(gold/silver/bronze respectively medals won by country in this sport historically) + (total medals won by country in this sport historically)/(total medals given out in this sport) + Additive Laplace smoothing for outlier outcomes.